Corporate Development Center

 Catawba Valley Community College’s Construction Careers Academy offers a pre-apprenticeship program for individuals aged 16 and older, combining classroom instruction with paid summer employment at local construction companies.
 Participants receive OSHA 10 Card Certification, CPR and First Aid Certification, an NCCER credential, employability skills training, and hands-on experience with hand and power tools.
 For more information or to register, contact 828.327.7000 x4354 or [email protected].

 The Catawba Valley Furniture Academy (CVFA) is an industry-driven training program designed by regional furniture manufacturers to prepare students for high-demand, skilled positions in the furniture industry.
 Established in 2014, CVFA offers courses such as Furniture Fundamentals, Pattern Making, Manual and Automated Cutting, Sewing, and various levels of Upholstery.
 Students benefit from hands-on training in a simulated manufacturing facility and instruction from experienced local craftsmen.
 The academy is located at 973 Locust St, Newton, NC 28658.
-For more information, contact Sia Vang at [email protected] or call (828) 327-7000 ext.
-4487.

 Established in 2016, the Alexander Furniture Academy is an industry-driven training program designed by regional furniture manufacturers to prepare students for long-term careers as professional Sewing Operators or Upholstery Craftsmen.
 The 24-week program includes courses on manufacturing skills, measurements and math, teamwork and communication, and problem-solving.
 Graduates are highly desirable candidates for employment in many of the region’s furniture manufacturers.
-For more information, contact Eunice Mays at (828) 632-8221, ext.
+For more information, contact (828) 632-8221, ext.
 331, or [email protected].

-Catawba Valley Community College’s Business & Professional program offers training to help businesses maintain a competitive edge through education and awareness.
+Catawba Valley Community College’s Business & Professional courses offer training to help businesses maintain a competitive edge through education and awareness.
 Key focus areas include Supervisory, Management, and Executive Leadership classes for all leadership levels; Project Management courses aimed at professional certification under the Project Management Institute; and Human Resource Management designed for obtaining Society for Human Resource Management (SHRM) Certification.
 Additionally, CVCC partners with ed2go to provide online open enrollment programs for various in-demand occupations.
 For more information, contact For more information, contact CVCC at (828) 327-7000, ext.
 4294.

 Scholarships and Grants